INGEOTEC/NLP-Course/topics/03Collocations.md

 \end{pmatrix}
 $$

-It is observed from the matrix that all its elements are close to zero ($$\mid W_{ij}\mid \leq 0.005$$), which is expected given that by construction, the two variables are independent.
+It is observed from the matrix that all its elements are close to zero ($$\mid W_{ij}\mid \leq 0.009$$), which is expected given that by construction, the two variables are independent.
 On the other hand, a simulation where the variables are not independent would produce a matrix where its components are different from zero.
 Such an example can be quickly be done by changing variable `Z.` The following code simulates the case where the two dices cannot have the same value: the events $$(1, 1), (2, 2), \ldots,$$ are unfeasible.
 It is hard to imagine how this experiment can be done with two physical dice; however, simulating it is only a condition, as seen in the following code.

 ```python
 Z = [[r, c] for r, c in zip(R, C) if r != c]
 ```

 The difference between the estimated bivariate distribution and the product of the marginal distributions is presented in the following matrix.
-It can be observed that the values in the diagonal are negative because $$\mathbb P(\mathcal R=x, \mathcal C=x)=0$$ given that the event is not possible in this experiment.
+It can be observed that the values in the diagonal are negative because $$\mathbb P(\mathcal R=x, \mathcal C=x)=0$$ these events are not possible in this experiment.
+Additionally, the values of the diagonal are higher than $$\mid W_{ii} \mid > 0.09.$$

 $$
 \begin{pmatrix}